PDF version: J. Pablo Fernandez – CV

 - Presented the business to 150 people at the Techhub demo only after three days of joining.

-- Launched the product within two months of joining.
+- Launched the product within two months of joining, hosted in AWS EC2 instances with RDS and S3.

 - Trimmed the company to the most valuable employees and contractors, reducing cost and extending runway.